Improving Magnetic Resonance Imaging with Smart and Thin Metasurfaces

 The characterization of the prototypes is performed on-bench with a symmetric coil setup and with a dedicated 3-axis scanning stage, respectively, see Fig.\ \ref{fig:1} and the supplementary material.
-Fine-tuning is achieved via the trimmable capacitor in the tuning resonator, which has a range of $2\,$pF to $6\,$pF.
+Fine-tuning is achieved via the trimmable capacitor in the tuning resonator, which has a range of $2\,$pF to $6\,$pF (Sprague-Goodman SGC3S060).
 The on-bench measurements are performed with two untuned $60\,$mm diameter sniffer coils and a vector network analyzer (N5242A, Keysight Technologies, USA), see Fig.\ \ref{fig:1} and the supplementary material.
 The scattering S-parameters are measured as functions of the incident power to verify the desired de-tuning effect for high field strengths.
 The Q-factor of the metasurfaces was determined from S21 measurements via the width at the $3\,$dB decay from the maximum.
-For EP1 it is ${Q = 110}$, and for EP1 we have ${Q = 103}$.
+For EP1 it is ${Q = 110}$, and for EP2 we have ${Q = 103}$.
+Hence, EP1 performs slightly better in on-bench performance tests.
+However, the detuning for high incident power is smoother for EP2.
+Note that the UMX diodes have been specifically designed for MRI applications.
+Slight differences in the performance can also be due to non-perfect fine-tuning and positioning accuracy but it has to be noted that both designs fulfill their purpose perfectly as they detune with increasing incident power.
 The spatial dependence of the S-parameter distribution, as depicted in Fig.\ \ref{fig:1}b and \ref{fig:1}c, is determined with a workshop-built setup including a high-precision 3-axis scanning stage (SF600, GAMPT, Germany), see the supplementary material.